Roy-Tuhin/maskrcnn_sophisticate-/README.md

 1. **Run the installer script**
-  * This clones and initializes the `/codehub` repo and executes codehub setup:`/codehub/scripts/setup.sh`
+  * This step clones and initializes the `/codehub` repo on the local system
+  * Installer script executes this setup script:`/codehub/scripts/setup.sh`
-  * run the following command on command prompt:
+  * Run the following command on command prompt to clone and initialize the git repo on the local system:
     ```bash
     wget -O - https://raw.githubusercontent.com/mangalbhaskar/codehub/master/scripts/codehub.init.sh | bash
     ```